Kosovo independence precedent

-There is an estimation that a group of 70 unrecognized nations and organizations use the Kosovo precedent to achieve their goals.
+It is estimated that a total of 70 unrecognized nations and organizations use the Kosovo precedent to achieve their goals.
 Abkhazia and South Ossetia renewed their calls for the recognition of their sovereignty.
 Kosovo's independence also led to increased tensions in Bosnia and Herzegovina, where the Republika Srpska vetoed recognising Kosovo, and threatened to declare independence themselves.

 The precedent was cited over the course of the Russo-Ukrainian War.
 Russian President Vladimir Putin refused to recognize Kosovo independence, but subsequently used the precedent to achieve goals in Ukraine.
 The Republic of Crimea proclaimed its independence from Ukraine on 11 March 2014, citing the Kosovo precedent; Crimea was annexed by the Russian Federation just a week later.
-In 2022, recognition of eastern Ukraine's breakaway regions and their later annexation by Putin's government were also done under the pretext of Kosovo precedent.
+In 2022, recognition of eastern Ukraine's breakaway regions and their later annexation is supported by the Kosovo precedent.

 Arguments

 Kosovo does not establish a precedent

 Some leaders argue that the Kosovo situation is unique and does not establish a precedent.

 In a statement issued 19 February 2008 the U.S. State Department argued every territorial conflict is unique.
 It said Kosovo's unilateral independence cannot be used by other states to resolve disputes.
 When asked about the Kosovo's independence in reference to recognition of South Ossetia, Secretary of State Condoleezza Rice dismissed it and said, "we've been very clear that Kosovo is sui generis and that that is because of the special circumstances out of which the breakup of Yugoslavia came.
 The special circumstances of the aggression of the Milosevic forces against Kosovars, particularly Albanian Kosovars, and it’s a special circumstance."
 Rice additionally referred to UN sanctions on the then-Federal Republic of Yugoslavia and the presence of UNMIK as reasons for Kosovo being a special case.

-Secretary-General of the United Nations Ban Ki-Moon in an interview for Interfax news agency said "Each situation needs to be examined based on its unique circumstances," and said Kosovo was a "highly distinctive situation" because of the intervention of the international community.
+Secretary-General of the United Nations Ban Ki-moon in an interview for Interfax news agency said "Each situation needs to be examined based on its unique circumstances," and said Kosovo was a "highly distinctive situation" because of the intervention of the international community.
 At the same time he emphasised that recognition is left up to UN member states and is not decided by the Secretariat or the Secretary-General.